Removing bottlenecks in the recognition of small $(k,\ell)$-graph classes: -graphs

-To verify that $G[B' \cup \{q_1\}]$ is bipartite, it suffices to traverse the neighbors of $q_1$ and ensure that $q_1$ has no neighbors in both partitions of the same connected component of $G[B']$.
-This verification takes $O(d(q_1))$ time.
+For a candidate vertex $q\notin B'\cup P$, the graph $G[B'\cup\{q\}]$ is bipartite if and only if $q$ does not have neighbors in both sides of the same connected component of $G[B']$.
+This can be tested by scanning the neighbors of $q$.

-If a second vertex $q_2$ needs to be added, we compute the connected components of $G[B' \cup \{q_1\}]$.
-Those components of $G[B']$ that do not contain neighbors of $q_1$ remain independent components of $G[B' \cup \{q_1\}]$.
-The remaining components of $G[B']$ are merged into a single connected component containing $q_1$, as follows: let $C$ be one of these components with bipartitions $(C^+, C^-)$ such that $N(q_1) \cap C^+ \ne \emptyset$.
-Then $C^+$ belongs to the partition opposite to $q_1$, while $C^-$ belongs to the same partition as $q_1$.
-This computation costs $O(n)$.

-The same reasoning applies for $q_2, \dots, q_{|Q|}$.
-For the final vertex $q_{|Q|}$, it is no longer necessary to add additional vertices or recompute connected components for a larger induced subgraph.
-This reduces the total time complexity to